FAQ (Frequently Asked Questions)

 See all definitions in our Glossary.

-An authority is any public organization that launches opportunities (a.k.a. “tender”, “procedure”).
+A buyer is any public organization that launches opportunities (a.k.a. “tender”, “procedure”).

 E.g. European Commission, European Parliament, a Ministry, a City Council.